-Some clubs have elected officers that provide leadership for the club, as well as planning and carrying out club meetings.
+Some clubs have elected officers that provide leadership for the club and plan and carry out club meetings.
 Generally, the executive board consists of a President, Vice President, Treasurer, Secretary, Reporter, and others.
 Positions available vary by club.
 Clubs hold elections once a year for new officers.
-Check with your club leader on how to get nominated.
-For more information, visit the California 4-H Youth Development website.
+Check with your Club Leader on how to get nominated.
+For more information, visit http://4h.ucanr.edu/Programs/Clubs/Officers/